PSModule/PSSemVer/README.md

 $Version = New-PSSemVer -Version 1.0.0
 ```

-### Create a new SemVer object with pre-release and build metadata
+### Create a new SemVer object with prerelease and build metadata

 ```powershell
 $Version = New-PSSemVer -Version 1.0.0 -PreRelease 'alpha' -Build '2020-01-01'